Functional Invariants to Watermark Large Transformers

 \paragraph*{Positional embeddings.} For many tasks, it is useful to encode the position of tokens in the input sequence.
 Positional embeddings are what allows to encode this information.
 They were originally sinusoidal functions of the position~\cite{vaswani2017attention} added to the input embeddings.
 There are now several variants~\cite{raffel2020exploring, su2021roformer, press2021train, kazemnejad2023impact}, that may change Eq.~\eqref{eq:attention}.
 For instance, rotary embeddings~\cite{su2021roformer} multiply queries and keys depending on their relative position in the sequence.
-If $m$ is the position of the query ($Q_m= \vec{z}_m W^\mathrm{Q}$) and $n$ the position of the key, then it rewrites the product of Eq.~\eqref{eq:attention} as: $R_{\Theta,n}$ is a block diagonal matrix with $2\times2$ rotation matrix entries: with rotation frequencies chosen as $\theta_i = 10,000^{-2i/d}$.
+If $m$ is the position of the query ($Q_m= \vec{z}_m W^\mathrm{Q}$) and $n$ the position of the key, then it rewrites the product of~\eqref{eq:attention} as: $R_{\Theta,n}$ is a block diagonal matrix with $2\times2$ rotation matrix entries: with rotation frequencies chosen as $\theta_i = 10,000^{-2i/d}$.